sefirosweb/minecraftLegionWebClient/README.md

 Open url http://localhost/

-You can change the port of web server, modify docker-compose 80 to any you want
+You can change the port of web server, modify docker-compose.yml 80 to any you want

 Set "Web Socket Server Password" password of "server" \
 Set "Web Socket Server URL" the "server" ip \